FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 the `get_request` function.
 The activity interacts with an external API asynchronously.
 Non-blocking activities allow Temporal to efficiently manage the task queues, handling multiple workflows at once.
-We use `GetRequestInput` model to define the argument of the activity.
+We use `GetRequestInput` model to define the argument of this activity.

 ```py
 # nomad_example/actions/workflows.py